fabiocosta89/fabiocosta/README.md

 # My Portfolio website

 This is a simple portfolio website, where I show my skills and my CV.
+Also includes a blog section.

-As a tech stack, I used .NET 5 MVC.
+As a tech stack, I used .NET 6 MVC, SQL Server and PiranhaCMS as headless CMS.

 I will gradually add more features to the website.